 Safe access to the top of the tanker and fall prevention for the Inspection Technician whilst on top of the tanker is required to ensure that the inspection of tanker safety critical equipment can be carried out effectively.
-Critical equipment includes the overfill prevention sensors and the pressure-vacuum vents.
-In accordance with Working at Height Regulations 2002, the management of the Mobile Inspection Service must have completed a documented risk assessment on working at height, installed (or ensured the instalment of) the appropriate control/mitigation measures in accordance with the hierarchy of controls, have procedures in place for inspecting and maintaining the fall prevention equipment and trained users in the use of the equipment.
+Critical equipment includes the overfill prevention sensors and the pressurevacuum vents.
+In accordance with Working at Height Regulations 2005, the management of the Mobile Inspection Service must have completed a documented risk assessment on working at height, installed (or ensured the instalment of) the appropriate control/mitigation measures in accordance with the hierarchy of controls, have procedures in place for inspecting and maintaining the fall prevention equipment, trained/competent/certified users in the use of the equipment and may include an emergency action plan.